gemrb/gemrb.github.io/Features.md

-If you can't wait to see what improvements the next release will bring, a terse overview of what has already been done is in the [changelog in the making](https://github.com/gemrb/gemrb/blob/master/NEWS), updated approximately every 100 updates.
+If you can't wait to see what improvements the next release will bring, a terse overview of what has already been done is in the [changelog in the making](https://github.com/gemrb/gemrb/blob/master/NEWS), updated approximately every 100 changes.

 # Features